Intersecting Surface Defects and Two-Dimensional CFT: Liouville Fundamental Degenerate

 Here the prime on the last factor indicates that one should take the residue of the single pole one finds when inserting the arguments in \eqref{Liouville3ptfunction}.\footnote{Such prescription can be argued for by analytically continuing the operator product expansion of three generic operators to the situation where one of the operators is degenerate \cite{Ponsot:2000mt,Nieri:2013vba}.}

-Given the OPE in \eqref{LiouvilleOPEdegen}, we deduce that the correlator \eqref{Liouvillecorrelator} has an s-channel conformal block decomposition involving four intermediate channels with intermediate momenta $\alpha_{s_1s_2} = \alpha_1 +\frac{s_1 b+s_2 b^{-1}}{2}$,
+Given the OPE in \eqref{LiouvilleOPEdegen}, we deduce that the correlator \eqref{Liouvillecorrelator} has an s-channel conformal block decomposition involving four intermediate channels with intermediate momenta $\alpha_{s_1s_2} = \alpha_1 +(s_1 b+s_2 b^{-1})/2$,

-The conformal blocks $G_{\alpha_{s_1s_2}}(z)$ have been computed in closed form in \cite{Fateev:2009me} by solving the fourth order differential equation associated with the degenerate puncture.
+The conformal blocks are normalized in the usual way $G_{\alpha_{s_1s_2}}(z) =z^{\Delta(\alpha_{s_1s_2})-\Delta(\alpha_1)-\Delta(-Q/2)} (1+c_1 z + \ldots)$.
+They have been computed in closed form in \cite{Fateev:2009me} by solving the fourth order differential equation associated with the degenerate puncture.
 Before presenting them, we introduce various notations, following \cite{Fateev:2009me}.
 We denote